turbot/powerpipe-mcp/README.md

 # Powerpipe Model Context Protocol (MCP) Server

-Enable AI assistants like Claude to explore and work with your Powerpipe benchmarks and controls!
-This Model Context Protocol (MCP) server lets AI tools:
+Unlock the power of AI-driven security and compliance analysis with [Powerpipe](https://powerpipe.io)!
+This Model Context Protocol server seamlessly connects AI assistants like Claude to your infrastructure compliance data, enabling natural language exploration and analysis of your cloud security posture.

+Powerpipe MCP bridges AI assistants and your compliance data, allowing natural language:
-- Browse your Powerpipe benchmarks and controls
+- Exploration of security benchmarks and compliance frameworks
-- Understand compliance status
+- Analysis of compliance status and findings
-- Help analyze and remediate findings
+- Development and customization of controls
-- Assist with benchmark development
+- Remediation guidance for failed checks

+Works with your local [Powerpipe](https://powerpipe.io/downloads) installation, providing safe access to analyze your infrastructure against industry-standard security benchmarks and custom compliance frameworks.

 ## Use Cases